-Top 10 Luxury Swimwear Brands For Men (Summer 2022)
+The Best Luxury Swimwear Brands For Men (Summer 2023)

 Onia, which means ‘sailboat’ in Hebrew, is the brainchild of Carl Cunow and Nathan Romano who co-founded the luxury resortwear label back in 2009.
 With an emphasis on clean silhouettes and interesting fabrics, the lifestyle brand has become a favourite among the stylish and well-heeled.

 Online, the swimwear collections are categorised by in-seam length, which makes a refreshing change, ranging from the shortest style at 5 inches to the longest at 8 inches.
-The 5-inch version typically comes in a sporty style with a drawstring closure and featuring a variety of geometric prints, whereas the 6-inch style is mostly cut in a tailored silhouette in plain pastel hues or contemporary prints.
+The 5″ version typically comes in a sporty style with a drawstring closure and featuring a variety of geometric prints, whereas the 6″ style is mostly cut in a tailored silhouette in plain pastel hues or contemporary prints.

 Onia also uses a variety of stretch fabrics, from nylon to pongee and jacquard, making the entire collection extremely comfortable and very lightweight.